 In 2011, Leake & Watts celebrated its 180th Anniversary.
-Today, the agency serves over 3,000 children, adults, and families in need each day.
-Whether it is a child who has been abused and neglected, a parent struggling with substance abuse, or a young adult with autism learning to living independently, we strive to educate, support and empower our most fragile neighbors each day.
+Today, the agency serves over 8,000 children, adults and families in need each year.
+Leake & Watts has been recognized by New York 's former Governor Pataki, who presented the organization with the Bronze Empire State Advantage Award for excellence in performance and practices.
+Former New York City Mayor Michael Bloomberg has praised our agency's Volunteer Program for having engaged 450 volunteers in over 3,500 hours of service over the course of a single year.
+Our organization is proud to be an integral part of communities throughout the Bronx, Manhattan and Westchester County.
+Whether it is a child who has been abused and neglected, a parent struggling with substance abuse, or a young adult with autism learning to living independently, we strive to educate, support and empower our most vulnerable neighbors each day.

 To see more historical photos from the Leake & Watts Archives, visit our Leake & Watts History Photo Gallery on Pinterest.